Vivonet/Presto/README.md

 You can now attach completions and/or dependencies to self.profile and access the loaded properties from within the attached block.
 Presto uses blocks to decouple the asynchronous loading of a property from its use.
 You should always access remotely-defined properties from within a completion or dependency block, but they're simple to use and you can add as many of these as you want!
 Here's an example of a dependency:

+	__weak typeof(self) weakSelf = self;
 	[self.profile onChange:^(NSObject *result) {
-		self.nameLabel.text = self.profile.name;
+		weakSelf.nameLabel.text = self.profile.name;
-		self.emailLabel.text = self.profile.email;
+		weakSelf.emailLabel.text = self.profile.email;
 		…
 	}];

 _(Important note: When using dependencies that reference `self`, because of the fact that the Presto metadata keeps a strong reference to the block, you should always use a weakSelf pattern to avoid creating a retain cycle.
-It is only omitted above for brevity.
-You don’t have to worry about this with completions though, because completions are only called once and dereferenced.)_
+You don’t have to worry about this with completions because completions are always called once and dereferenced.)_

 This block will be called whenever self.profile is reloaded from its remote source (but only if there are actually changes), allowing your user interface to automatically keep itself up to date with remote changes.